That's why we're going to even further limit your potential for being distracted by your phone.

 It's far too easy to mindlessly collect apps that we don't need.

 They take up vital space in your subconscious and distract you from focusing on the things that matter.

 By having an endless array of content at your fingertips, you are always moments away from distraction.

 How we'll do this

 From now on, think of your phone like a tool belt rather than a TV.
-Only pick up your phone when you need it to do something useful, rather than pick it up looking for something to be entertained by.
+Only pick up your phone when you need it to do something useful rather than when you want to be entertained.